AElfProject/AElf/docs/INTEROPERABILITY.md

 Basically, it’s a list of hashes as an evidence taken from the merkle tree to prove the existence of a transaction.

-The security of merkle proof relies upon the computational infeasibility of hash collision, i.e. you can barely fake a meaningful transaction whose transaction hash can be computed the same as the previous one.
+The security of merkle proof relies upon the computational infeasibility of hash collision, i.e. you cannot possibly fake a meaningful transaction whose transaction hash can be computed the same as the previous one.
 Generally speaking, once t he merkle root in a sidechain has been included in the mainchain, we can conclude that all the transactions in that block has been confirmed by the '**mainchain**', meanwhile the mainchain is kept decentralized with DPoS.